kubernetes/enhancements/keps/sig-node/5359-swap-awareness-api/README.md

 Pod Resize and for Guaranteed pods (e.g. those with CPU pinning), allowing these workloads to benefit from swap.
-This KEP introduces a "WorkloadControlledSwap" mode where swap usage is explicitly defined by the user for each container, defaulting to no swap if unspecified.
+This KEP introduces a "WorkloadControlledSwap" mode where swap usage is explicitly defined by the user for each container or pod, defaulting to no swap if unspecified.
 This allows for better resource management and safer overcommitment of swap resources on a node.